Trump's pick for defense secretary took tough stands on Russia on Thursday

 Mattis also told Gillibrand he has no plan to block women from combat roles.
 "I have no plan to oppose women in any aspect of our military," he said.

+The Senate voted Thursday 81-17 to change the law to permit Mattis to continue in the confirmation process.It will also need to pass in the House.

-That has happened only once before, in 1950, when President Harry Truman nominated Gen. George Marshall, who was Army chief of staff during World War II, to be defense secretary.
+This has happened only once before.
+Gen. George Marshall, who was Army chief of staff during World War II, got a waiver in 1950 when President Harry Truman tapped him to be defense secretary.

-But Mattis got no blowback from the committee members for the alleged blot on his otherwise sterling record.
+Mattis was not questioned by any of the senators about the alleged blot on his otherwise sterling record.

 A former Army Special Forces officer has accused Mattis of "leaving my men to die" after they were hit by friendly fire while fighting in Afghanistan in 2001.

-Mattis hasn't commented publicly on the incident, which was detailed in the 2011 best-seller "The Only Thing Worth Dying For."
-But people involved in the operation told NBC News last month that Mattis, then a brigadier general commanding a nearby group of Marines, refused repeated requests to send helicopters to rescue the Marines.
+Mattis has yet to comment publicly on the incident, which was detailed in the 2011 best-seller "The Only Thing Worth Dying For."
+But people involved in the operation told NBC News that Mattis, then a brigadier general commanding a nearby group of Marines, refused repeated requests to send helicopters to rescue the Marines.

 Mattis' actions weren't formally investigated at the time.